-Aside from producing some of the greatest family films of all time, Disney’s managed to create a wealth of musical theater audition material.
+Aside from producing some fantastic family films, Disney has also managed to create a wealth of musical theater audition material.
 But trust us: No one wants to hear “Let It Go” again.
-Below are seven Disney songs female performers can make their own.
-(Plus, re-watching your favorite childhood films as research doesn’t sound half bad!)
+Here are eight Disney audition songs for female performers that are familiar and fun—but won’t make your listeners want to freeze you out.
 Whether you’re an alto, soprano, or anything in between, there’s something here that will work for your next audition.

 Ursula is one of the best villains in Disney history, so if you’re an alto looking for something to show you’re a badass with even badder vocal range, look no further.
 Most songs from “The Little Mermaid” are sweet and (more than slightly) overdone, but this one’s got edge and comedic appeal.

-A newer effort from Disney, “Tangled” became an instant classic in 2010 and offers tons of beautiful music for performers.
-“Mother Knows Best,” originally sung by two-time Tony Winner Donna Murphy (“Passion” and “The King and I”) allows singers to get gritty.
+“Tangled” became an instant classic in 2010, and it offers tons of beautiful music for performers.
+“Mother Knows Best,” originally sung by two-time Tony winner Donna Murphy (“Passion” and “The King and I”), allows singers to get gritty.

-Filled with some of the most beautiful music to ever grace a Disney film, “Pocahontas” has tons of options.
+Filled with some of the most beautiful music to ever grace a Disney film, “Pocahontas” has tons of options for anyone looking for an audition song.
 But considering that the Oscar-winning song “Colors of the Wind” might be a little overdone, opt for the equally melodic “Just Around the Riverbend.”
 Originally performed by stage legend Judy Kuhn (“Fun Home”), this choice is great for mezzo belters and altos.

-4. “For the First Time in Forever” from “Frozen”
+5. “For the First Time in Forever” From “Frozen”

 You didn’t think we could leave off this iconic film, did you?
-If you slice and dice some of Belle’s verses together, this Alan Menken and Howard Ashman song is perfect if you can hit those beautiful high notes.
+This Alan Menken and Howard Ashman song is perfect if you can hit those beautiful high notes.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!